quanghuy1242/auther/docs/payload-better-auth-integration.md

 2. Middleware detects missing session → generates PKCE pair + state, stores them server-side, and redirects to Better Auth’s authorize endpoint with `client_id`, `redirect_uri`, `scope`, `state`, and `code_challenge`.
 3. Better Auth renders `/sign-in`, collects credentials, and returns an authorization code to the callback.
 4. Payload’s callback retrieves the stored `code_verifier`, posts to `/api/auth/oauth2/token` with the verifier + confidential client secret, and receives ID/access tokens.
-5. Payload sets an HttpOnly `betterAuthToken` cookie (or session storage) and reloads `/admin`.
+5. Payload sets an HttpOnly `betterAuthToken` cookie (or stores the token server side) anchored to the admin domain, then redirects back to `/admin`.
-6. `betterAuthStrategy` validates inbound requests via JWKS, populates `req.user`, and authorization proceeds.
-Expired tokens trigger middleware to restart the flow.
+6. `betterAuthStrategy` (custom Payload auth strategy) pulls the bearer token from the cookie/`Authorization` header, validates it against `https://auth.<domain>/api/auth/jwks`, and populates `req.user`.
+Expired tokens trigger middleware to restart the flow (step 2).

 ### SPA / Public Client
 1. SPA invokes `authClient.oidc.signIn`, which generates PKCE and stores it in session storage before redirecting to Better Auth’s authorize endpoint (no client secret).